 So, what do you do now?
 Well, just like there was a period of adjustment (aka culture shock) when you went abroad, the same is true while adjusting to life in the US (aka re-entry shock).
 One of the most important things you can do is continue to learn from the experience you had.
 One of the easiest ways to do this is attend a regional returnee conference.
 You can find a list of all the Lessons From Abroad conferences and other returnee conferences here.

 Although not every state has a returnee conference, there are some great resources online you can use to start “unpacking” your overseas experience.
-Here are two of our favorites:
+Here are some of our favorites:

 If you live in a location where there is not a returnee conference, contact your study abroad office to let them know you’d like to have one.
 You can also email us at firstname.lastname@example.org to let us know what state you’re in and we will explore the possibilities of adding a conference in your area in the near future.